sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

    - choose the build type by setting CMAKE_BUILD_TYPE to "Release" or "RelWithDebInfo" (recommended) or "Debug"
    - activate or deactivate plugins: see PLUGIN_XXX variables
-   - activate or deactivate functionalities: see SOFA_XXX variables
+   - activate or deactivate features: see SOFA_XXX variables

    Do not forget to **Configure** again to check if your changes are valid.